SVijayB/PyHub/README.md

 • Divison.py                    | <a href="https://www.hackerrank.com/challenges/python-division/problem">Floor And Float type Division</a>.
 • Loops.py                      | <a href="https://www.hackerrank.com/challenges/python-loops/problem">For Loop</a>.
 • Function.py                   | <a href="https://www.hackerrank.com/challenges/write-a-function/problem">Writing a Function to check if Leap Year</a>.
+• PrintFn.py                    | <a href="https://www.hackerrank.com/challenges/python-print/problem">Printing in a single line</a>.
 </pre>